This article has links to products and services we love, which we may make commission from.

 Located on West Bow, Victoria Street, aka Diagon Alley, this one-bedroom apartment offers a magical stay for up to four guests.

-It overlooks the Grassmarket in the centre of Edinburgh’s Old Town and city centre, making it easy to walk to The Royal Mile and Princes Street.
+It overlooks the Grassmarket in the center of Edinburgh’s Old Town and city centre, making it easy to walk to The Royal Mile and Princes Street.

 Amenities include heating, washing facilities, a fully-equipped kitchen, and Wi-Fi.